ibrahimtelman/use-searchable-state/README.md

 # Use Searchable State

-This hook is for creating searchalbe states.
+This hook is for creating searchable states.

 ## Usage